Parents receive body of first Russian to die in Syria, doubt suicide

 On Oct.
 20, a senior pro-Syrian government military source told Reuters at least three Russian citizens fighting with Syrian government forces had been killed by a shell.
 Russian authorities strongly denied at the time that any of their military personnel had been killed.

-An unnamed Russian defense ministry source also told the Wall Street Journal on Oct.
+An unnamed Russian defence ministry source also told the Wall Street Journal on Oct.
 23 that a Russian soldier had been killed in an incident related to careless weapons handling.

 (Writing by Andrew Osborn; Editing by Peter Graff)